dioris-moreno/opensips-mi-client/README.md

 ### Javascript

-Use the library in Javascript as follows:
+Use the library in Javascript in the following way:

 ```javascript
 var Client = require('opensips-mi-client');